Hawarden, New Zealand

 Hawarden is a small town in the Canterbury region of New Zealand's South Island.
 It is located near Waikari, just off State Highway 7.

 From 15 December 1884 until 15 January 1978, the town was served by the Waiau Branch, a branch line railway that at one stage was planned to become the Main North Line to Nelson and Blenheim.
 The Weka Pass Railway restoration project once had plans to retain the line through Hawarden, but later chose to terminate their line in Waikari.
 Some relics of the old railway line still remain at the site of Hawarden's railway station.

 The town is home to the Flaxmere Gardens and is located in a scenic area near the Lake Sumner Forest Park, with a number of other lakes also in the vicinity.

 Demographics

-Hawarden is described by Statistics New Zealand as a rural settlement and covers 0.67 km2.
+Hawarden is described by Stats NZ as a rural settlement and covers 0.67 km2.
 It had an estimated population of as of with a population density of people per km^{2}.
 Hawarden is part of the larger Upper Hurunui statistical area.